OxfordRSE/aws-cdk-web-app/aws_cdk/README.md

 # CDKDemo AWS CDK Infrastructure

 This directory (`aws_cdk/`) defines the AWS infrastructure needed to deploy the **CDKDemo** application using AWS CDK.
+It is designed to be an extendable template for deploying OxRSE projects to AWS.

 ## Stack description